Superdanby/Blog_old/content/FedoraInstallation.md

     -   `sudo dnf install chrome-gnome-shell`
 22. Here's a script for steps 11 to 21:
     -   Run it with Secure Boot turned off and with root privileges: [11-21.sh](https://gist.github.com/Superdanby/12ce20158300c378d4e0f196b279d388#file-11-21-sh)

-**Note that the negativo17 drivers have better support than the ones Bumblebee provides.
-And the Nvidia propriety driver packaged inside is up to date.

 **Don't install vlc from negativo17's multimedia repo.
 It crashes in Wayland.